wmvolckmann/wmvolckmann.github.io/about/about.md

   [(only?!)](https://youtu.be/NmfF18jSU_c) [friends](https://youtu.be/vqGo6AzBPvk)
   [are](https://youtu.be/D8_4oXLJmC4) [stray](https://youtu.be/sO0uWgMzu6E)
   [cats](https://youtu.be/pVxQLtNb5uA)
-* My best quality is that I don't own salmon-colored shorts
+* The least interesting person to ever have their own personal website
 * You must be really bored if you're reading this